Improving LLM Reasoning through Interpretable Role-Playing Steering: Experiments

 \textbf{Instruction Design.} We follow the setup of \citet{kong2023better} to design role-play prompts across two reasoning domains.
 For arithmetic reasoning, the LLM is assigned the role of a mathematics teacher, while the user takes the role of a student.
 For commonsense reasoning, the LLM assumes the role of a contestant in a general knowledge quiz, with the user acting as the moderator.
 To ensure coherence, we insert a transition sentence between the role-play prompt and the task question.
 Additionally, to introduce linguistic diversity and avoid prompt overfitting, we design five distinct prompt variants for each role.
 All role-play prompts are provided in Table \ref{tab:prompt} in Appendix~\ref{sec:appendix_prompts}.

-\textbf{Baselines.} We compare the performance of the steered model against two baselines: the model with the original question and the model using a prepended role-play prompt.
+\textbf{Baselines.} We compare the performance of our proposed steering method against two baselines: the model prompted with the original question, and the model using a prepended role-play prompt.
 Evaluations are conducted under three settings: few-shot CoT (4-shot), one-shot CoT, and zero-shot CoT.
 We append ``Let's think step by step'' to the original question to elicit CoT reasoning in LLMs.
 For one-shot and few-shot exemplars, we follow \citet{Wei2022ChainOT} to construct them (see Table \ref{tab:prompt_math} and \ref{tab:prompt_commonsense} in Appendix \ref{sec:appendix_prompts}).
 For the prompt-based baseline, we prepend each of the five role-specific prompts designed for steering to the input question respectively, and select the best result among them for comparison.
 The model accuracy for each role-play prompt, along with the average and standard deviation across the five prompts, is reported in Table~\ref{tab:avarage_prompt} in Appendix~\ref{sec:appendix_prompt_avarage}.

 \textbf{Implementation Details.} The number of input sample pairs \( N \) is set to 1,000.
 We use pretrained SAEs from Gemma Scope \cite{lieberum2024gemma} and Llama Scope \cite{he2024llama} for latent activation extraction.
+Since deeper layers in LLMs integrate broader contextual information and capture higher-level representations, and SAEs with larger dimensions provide better interpretability of extracted features, we select the later layers and the highest available SAE dimensionality for our experiments.
 We use the SAE with 131K dimension from layer 25 for Llama3.1-8B, 65K dimension from layer 25 for Gemma2-2B, and 131K dimension from layer 35 for Gemma2-9B.
 In our experiments, we choose the top 15 SAE latent features with the highest sensitivity scores for steering, as \citet{He2025SAIFAS} demonstrate that the model achieves the optimal performance when steering is performed using 15 latent dimensions.
 Other hyperparameter choices for all the experimental settings are summarized in Table \ref{tab:hyperparameter} in Appendix~\ref{sec:appendix_hyperparameters}, where we further discuss the influence of different hyperparameters on the steering effect.